-My research project arose from an interest in ‘origins’ interpretation, prompted by questions arising from previous work in archaeology.
-By utilising particular conceptual and analytical approaches of geographical inquiry, the thesis is now working to illuminate the role of space and place in the generation, transmission, and reception of scientific knowledge more broadly.
-Specifically, encounters with new scientific theories in the emerging fields of physics, biology, anthropometry, and comparative philology are being scrutinized through the diverse social, religious and political lenses of the late nineteenth-century city.
+My research project arose from an interest in ‘origins’ interpretation prompted by questions arising from previous work in archaeology.
+By drawing on conceptual and analytical themes from both geography and biography, the thesis is now working to underscore the importance of ‘life spaces’ to critical debates in past scientific inquiry.
+Specifically, encounters with origins theories in the emerging fields of physics, biology, anthropometry and linguistics, are being scrutinized through the diverse social, religious and political lenses of the late nineteenth-century city.

-O’Sullivan, T. (2008).
-‘Keeping Origins in Site’ paper presented to the Irish Geography Postgraduate Training Consortium, Glencree, Co.
-Wicklow, 9th February 2008.
+‘Keeping Origins in Site’, paper presented to the Irish Geography Postgraduate Training Consortium, Glencree, Co.
+Wicklow, February 9th 2008.

-O’Sullivan, T. (2008).
-‘Keeping Origins in Site: Geographies of Reception in Late Victorian Dublin’.
-Paper presented to the Royal Geographical Society - Institute of British Geographers, Annual Conference, Royal Geographical Society, London, 27th August 2008.
+‘Keeping Origins in Site: Geographies of Reception in Late Victorian Dublin’, paper presented to the Royal Geographical Society - Institute of British Geographers Annual Conference, Royal Geographical Society, London, August 27th 2008.

-O’Sullivan, T. (2009).
-‘Scientific Culture, the Ether and Origins’ paper presented to the Society for the Study of Nineteenth-Century Ireland ‘Science and Technology in Nineteenth-Century Ireland’, conference, Royal Irish Academy, Dublin, 2nd July 2009.
+‘Scientific Culture, the Ether and Origins’, paper presented to the Society for the Study of Nineteenth-Century Ireland Summer Conference on ‘Science and Technology in Nineteenth-Century Ireland’, Royal Irish Academy, Dublin, July 2nd 2009.

-O’Sullivan, T. (2010).
-‘Scientific culture in late Victorian Dublin: some spatial perspectives’ short paper presented to GAP Research Day, QUB, 29th January 2010.
+‘Scientific Culture in Late Victorian Dublin: Some Spatial Perspectives’, short paper presented to GAP Research Day, Queen’s University, Belfast, January 29th 2010.